 • Microsoft Andrew Online (Natural)

 For additional SAPI5 voices, Settings -> Time & language -> Language & region -> add a language -> click it -> Language options -> Add voices.
-These are lower quality than Natural but useful for languages Natural doesn’t cover yet.
+These are lower quality than Natural but they’re the only option for Firefox users on Windows, and they cover languages Natural doesn’t yet support.

 Linux